-The financial services industry has a long history of making up terms to help sell its products.
+The financial services industry has a long history of creating new marketing terms to help sell its products.
+Certainly this is a productive and useful part of consumer financial service communications.
 The latest term gathering attention is a “501(k) plan”.
-This blog post is a list of random observations, in no particular order, about the so-called 501(k) plan.
+The increased use of this term coincides with marketing of an already existing alternate tool meant for relatively safe and conservative tax-advantaged wealth accumulation.
+This blog post is a list of my own observations about the recently popular term “501(k) plan”.

-- The term 501(k) does not refer to a section of the Internal Revenue Code as does the 401(k) plan.
+- The term 501(k) as used here does not refer to a section of the Internal Revenue Code (as does the 401(k) plan).

-- There is actually a IRC 501(k) in the law but that code section has nothing to do with the way that the term “501(k) plan” is used in financial services marketing today.
+- There is actually a IRC 501(k) in federal tax law but that code section has nothing to do with the way that the term “501(k) plan” is used in financial services marketing today.

 - The term refers to the use of low-load and presumably high performance permanent life insurance as a superior alternative to traditional retirement plans.